-If you have run into the unfortunate event where you have spilt your Nail Polish on your skin; or its even on your child’s finger and you’re not quite sure how to remove it, don’t worry, I will be sharing exactly what you need to do to remove it safely.
+If you have run into the unfortunate event where you have spilled your nail polish on your skin; or it’s even on your child’s finger and you’re not quite sure how to remove it, don’t worry, I will be sharing exactly what you need to do to remove it safely.

 Method One – Use a Chemical-Free Natural Nail Polish Remover (Recommended)